A nonnegativity-preserving finite element method for a class of parabolic SPDEs with multiplicative noise

 where $\tilde{C}(u) := \mathbb{E} \left(\|\Delta u(s)\|_{L^2(0,T;W^{2,\infty}(D))}^2 + \|u\|^2_{L^2(0,T:H^2(D))} \right)$.
 Thanks to Lemma \ref{L2-h-norm-comparison}, also

 where $C=C(T,u)$ is independent of the mesh size.

-{\bf Step 4:} By a standard finite element interpolation error bound for piecewise affine elements on a shape-regular triangulation (cf., again, Corollary 4.4.24 on p.110 in \cite{MR2373954} in the case when $D=D_h$ is a polygonal domain in $\mathbb{R}^2$ or a Lipschitz polyhedron in $\mathbb{R}^3$, and inequality (18) on p.86 of \cite{MR584442} in the case when $D$ has $C^2$ boundary), we have that $\|\eta_h(t)\| = \|u(t) - \pi_h u(t) \| \leq C h^2|u(t)|_{H^2(D)}$, with $C$ is a positive constant independent of $h$ and $u$ regular enough by Assumption \ref{ass:reg}.
+{\bf Step 4:} By a standard finite element interpolation error bound for piecewise affine elements on a shape-regular triangulation (cf., again, Corollary 4.4.24 on p.110 in \cite{MR2373954} in the case when $D=D_h$ is a polygonal domain in $\mathbb{R}^2$ or a Lipschitz polyhedron in $\mathbb{R}^3$, and inequality (18) on p.86 of \cite{MR584442} in the case when $D$ has $C^2$ boundary), we have, thanks to Assumption \ref{ass:reg}, that $\|\eta_h(t)\| = \|u(t) - \pi_h u(t) \| \leq C h^2|u(t)|_{H^2(D)}$, where $C$ is a positive constant independent of $h$.
 It remains to note that $u(t)-u_h(t) = \eta_h(t) + \xi_h(t)$ and apply the triangle inequality to deduce the desired bound \eqref{thm_error} on the discretization error $u(t)-u_h(t)$ for the mass-lumped finite element method. \end{proof}